chris cundy

 ARCHAEOLOGY OF THE EAR season 2.

-presented by musician and composer Chris Cundy and featuring poet Adam Horovitz who explore a selection of prehistoric objects on display at Corinium Museum in Cirencester.
+presented by musician and composer Chris Cundy and featuring poet Adam Horovitz creating a sound world around prehistoric objects on display at Corinium Museum in Cirencester.

 in partnership with Corinium Museum and Resonance 104.4FM